How to Peel and Cut Butternut Squash

 Slice off the top (by the stem) and the bottom.
 This will make the following steps easier.

 Use a vegetable peeler.
 I do not have a Y-shaped peeler, but I hear it’s perfect for peeling this.
-My regular ‘ol vegetable peeler* (affiliate link) worked on the skin of my butternut squash.
+My regular ‘ol vegetable peeler* (affiliate link) worked on the butternut squash skin.

 Tips on peeling butternut squash: